 Sierra-Cedar was proud to help Lucas County go live with Oracle Cloud as well as boost the confidence of its everyday users and superusers alike.
 The County now takes advantage of the continuous improvement provided by Oracle’s Quarterly Updates, reaching new heights along the way.

-To listen to the entire webinar click here.
 To discuss Oracle Cloud options for your organization, email us today.